-I work on repeated games, market games and other problems with big, complex and interesting strategy spaces.
+I work on dynamic games, market games and other problems with big, complex and interesting strategy spaces.
 I use dynamic programming, non-linear optimization, revealed preference and economic experiments.

 How to correctly estimate strategies of players by only looking at the results of their repeated interactions?